 They suffer from the same problems as your humble local café, but department stores are a good site for remote work – as long as you can overcome noise and distraction.
 Top floors are almost always reserved for eateries and cafes, giving you a choice of workspaces and usually a pretty good view too.

 Let’s face it, nothing really beats the comfort and calm of home.
 So if you’re sick of your own home office, try working from another!
-Set a “home office rotation” schedule with other remote worker friends to keep things fresh, try working and pet sitting, work from a family home, or work from a workspace-friendly AirBnb (read our guide on working vacations first!).
+Consider setting a “home office rotation” schedule with other remote worker friends to keep things fresh.
+If you fancy going further afield or tying work in with travel, try house/pet sitting or find a workspace-friendly AirBnb (read our guide on working vacations first!).

 Public workspaces come with their own unique set of problems for professionals, so before you work anywhere new, always consider the following:

-- Client Impressions: When you need to meet a client, a stuffy café full of screaming babies doesn’t always project the most professional impression.
-If you regularly meet clients, consider investing in a co-working space or private members clubs which provide more discrete and productive meeting spaces.
+Client Impressions: If you regularly meet clients, consider investing in a co-working space or private members club which provide more discrete and productive meeting spaces.
+A stuffy café full of screaming babies doesn’t resonate professionalism.

-- Security: Public Wi-Fi is notoriously unsafe.
-Consider what you need the internet for in advance, and access any sensitive information on a private connection before you relocate to a public workspace.
-Use a VPN connection when you’re out and about, and find a private setting to hold calls and meetings.
+Security: Public Wi-Fi is notoriously unsafe.
+Always access any sensitive information on a private connection before you relocate to a public workspace, and use a VPN connection when you’re out and about.
+Try and find a private setting to hold calls and meetings too.

-- Establishment outlook: While you may be happy to work from a café all day long, the owners might not be.
+Remote-friendly spaces: While you may be happy to work from a café all day long, the owners might not be thrilled to have you.
 Not all cafes are by default geared up remote work, and some actively discourage it.
-So do a little research before you settle in to get a sense of the environment – if the Wi-Fi is hidden, it’s a big sign remote work is not welcome.
+So a little research before you settle into any public space, checking for plug sockets, guest Wi-Fi and other remote workers.

-- Essentials: Remote working just can’t happen sustainably without a few basics: a strong, stable internet connection; a comfortable set-up; and a power source.
+Essentials: Counter to belief, remote working can't happen just anywhere.
+Your workspace needs to satisfy a few basics: a strong, stable internet connection; a comfortable set-up; access to a power source.
 You may be happy to tether via a personal hotspot and bring back-up batteries, but that’s not always practical.
-And comfort counts – low tables, lap desks and hard seats can make remote work a miserable experience.
-Before you work from anywhere new, always case the joint first - Work From is a great resource to help you out!
+Don't underestimate the importance of comfort either – low tables, lap desks and hard seats can make remote work a miserable experience.
+Always case the joint of any new workplace before committing - Work From is a great resource to help you out!